abhididdigi/abhididdigi.github.io/_posts/2012-03-23-in-love-with-prime-numbers.md

 }
 ```

-Written using notepad++ you would want to try it as well.
-Its a light-weight editor.
+Written using Notepad++, you might want to try it as well.
+It's a lightweight editor.